rsiru37/Ecom/README.md

 ## Local Setup for Frontend
-1.Navigate to the Frontend Folder and run `npm install` 2.run `npm run dev` to start it locally
+1.Navigate to the Frontend Folder and run `npm install`
+2. Run `npm run dev` to start it locally